The Meaning of Love

 I just hope they never find out I'm gay.
 If they were pissed about the money I can just imagine how furious and disgusted they'll be with me being gay.
 Do you know what my old man Jack would do to me, or what that old bitch Joan would do?
 She already spouts off this bullshit about God and my burning in hell for being a good for nothing hooligan.
 Her tangents would only get worse.

 The only reason we have a house is because they paid it off with their rich inheritance money my mother received from my grandmother and used the rest for bills when it comes time to.
 My father's inheritance money he received from his family is used to "encourage their unfavorable addictions", as your parents call it.

 Your parents and you are the ones that have been there for me since we first met.
 You're the only ones that took the time to get to know me and give a damn and I want to thank you for that Lily.
 You've always made the time for me and I'm glad I got to know the sister I hadn't known I was missing until a couple of years ago.

 I'll be sure to send you more letters when I can.

 With the worry you, James and Harry are causing me I'll go gray before I'm eighteen.
 I'm afraid one day I'll wake up and find out something happened to you.

 Until next time, I'll be awaiting your letter reply.

 "What are you doing Harry?"
-The sudden voice of Hermione Granger caused the young twelve-year-old to give a startled jump and quickly turn to the doorway where his other best friend stood.
+The sudden voice of Hermione Granger caused the young eleven, nearly twelve-year-old, to startled and quickly turn to the doorway where his other best friend stood.
 Harry would admit he and Hermione got along better than he and Ron did.
 Harry had always been more interested in learning about this strange, new world he had been thrust in so suddenly a year ago.